Charter School of Wilmington: Potential relocation

-The act of moving the CSW to the current McKean building would allow for the school to have total control of their facilities at McKean, unlike the current rental agreement that Charter is currently under within their current building.
+The act of moving the CSW to the current McKean building would allow for the school to have total control of their facilities, unlike the current rental agreement that Charter is currently under within their current building.

 Media appearances

-The Charter School of Wilmington's founder, Ronald Russo, has been featured on TruTV's The Principal's Office.
+The Charter School of Wilmington's founder and former St. Marks School principal, Ronald Russo, was featured on TruTV's The Principal's Office.